John Churchill (lawyer)

 He died in 1673 and was buried at St Andrew's Church, Bridport.

 Family

 John Churchill was the son of Jasper Churchill and Elizabeth Chaplet.
 He had a younger brother also named Jasper.
-In 1618 he married Sarah Winston, the daughter of Sir Henry Winston of Gloucestershire.
-He was the father of Sir Winston Churchill and the grandfather of John Churchill, Duke of Marlborough.
+In 1618, he married Sarah Winston, the daughter of Sir Henry Winston of Gloucestershire.
+He was the father of Sir Winston Churchill, the grandfather of John Churchill, Duke of Marlborough, and the direct ancestor to Winston Churchill, who served as British prime minister during World War II.